AmrShebl/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 The code for this part is in the file "pipeline.py" in the function "get_binary_image".
+I depended on two things:
-I depended only on thresholding colors (although the code for boundaries is in the same file but not used).
-I depended on thresholding the R channed of the RBG color space image as well as the S channel of the HLS color space.
-The result of the two thresholding operations are then anded.
+1- A threshold on the magnetude of the gradient
+2- Converting the image to the HLS color space and thresholding the S channel The result of the two thresholding operations are then ORed.
 Here's an example of my output for this step.

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in the file `pipeline.py`.
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+The code for my perspective transform includes two class functions: 'Lane.set_warp_matrix', and 'Lane.warper()'.
+The two functions appear in the file `pipeline.py`.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(